SSPkrolik/nimongo/README.md

 You can find a table of supported features at the bottom of the document.

+`nimongo` is tested on MongoDB `3.x.x` and `4.0.x` versions with GCC and MSVS2017 compiler backends.

 Installation
 ------------
 You can use `nimble` package manager to install `nimongo`.
 The most recent